-RTI International has published a book titled Patient-Reported Outcomes in Performance Measurement for a discussion of the major methodological issues related to the selection, administration, and use of PROs for individual patients in clinical practice settings, including those aiming to integrate patient-reported outcomes into a quality improvement/performance measurement program.
+RTI International published a book in 2015 titled Patient-Reported Outcomes in Performance Measurement for a discussion of the major methodological issues related to the selection, administration, and use of PROs for individual patients in clinical practice settings, including those aiming to integrate patient-reported outcomes into a quality improvement/performance measurement program.

 NQF outlines the guiding principles for PRO-PM development and describes the pathway from PRO to PRO-PM.
 It includes the NQF endorsement criteria and approach to evaluation of a PRO-PM for endorsement.